 Against 4 or more opponents:

-- Second Priority: Use Glaive Toss if it’s available.
-Place an Explosive Trap under your opponents with Trap Launcher, if one’s not already running.
+- Second Priority: Place an Explosive Trap under your opponents with Trap Launcher, if one’s not already running.
 Fire Aimed Shot if you have 3 stacks of the Master Marksman buff.

-- Third Priority: Fire Multishot if you have enough Focus, or a pair of Steady Shots otherwise.
+- Third Priority: Fire Kill Shot if it’s available, or a pair of Steady Shots otherwise.

 - Rapid Fire – Use whenever it’s available.

 - Feign Death – Hunters who forget to Feign Death are the subject of mockery.
 If you’re being attacked, Feign!